glankk/gz/USAGE.md

 load from when using the memory file commands (see [2.9 Settings](#29-settings)).
-The current time of day can be manually adjusted, or automatically fast-forwarded to day or night with the corresponding buttons. **carpenters freed**, **intro cutscenes**, and **rewards obtained** let's you set and clear various flags in the current file.
+The current time of day can be manually adjusted, or automatically fast-forwarded to day or night with the corresponding buttons. **epona freed**, **carpenters freed**, **intro cutscenes**, and **rewards obtained** let's you set and clear various useful flags in the current file.
 Pressing the checkmark will set the pertinent flags such that they have been "completed", and the cross will clear them (setting them to the state that they were in when the file was created).

 The **timer 1** and **timer 2** options display and modify the state of the two types of timers in the game.
 The first timer is used for hot rooms and races,